grunzer/Devices-docs/surface/service-guides/surface-software-repair-tools.md

 - Windows 11
 ---

-# Surface Diagnostic Toolkt - User Guide
+# Surface Diagnostic Toolkit - User Guide

 > [!WARNING]
 > This walkthrough (guide) provides instructions for the usage of the